aiadasaad246/Face_detection_Recognation/README.md

 After that, You should run python encode_faces.py to encode all the data set.

-Then you shpuld run the Final.py to run the model.
+Then you should run the Final.py to run the model.

 After Taking all the attendance.
 You should run the Email.py to send the whole attandance.csv file to the TA.